The markets took a brief respite from all the gains. The S&P 500 was down for the first time since October 2016. What a market downturn!

 It’s crazy to see how far we’ve come and I’m not sure I can get that much closer than I am right now.
 The most out of target asset class is only 0.19% away!

-There’s always going to be fluctuation in where I am versus target with how asset classes move each month and I’m very happy with where I’m positioned right now.
+There’s always going to be fluctuation in where I am versus target with how asset classes move each month.
+I’m very happy with where I’m positioned right now.

-One way of showing that is that I was 0.89% above target in the US large caps last month and now I’m right on track there due to the fact that my contributions went elsewhere and the US market did poorly.
+One way of illustrating that fluctuation is that I was 0.89% above target in the US large caps last month.
+Wow I’m right on track there due to the fact that my contributions went elsewhere and the US market did poorly.

-I’ve finally gotten REITs back on track with my ROTH IRA contribution and now I just have to work on maintaining this month to month.
+REITs are finally back on track with the IRA contribution.
+Wow I just have to work on maintaining this month to month.

 The plan for next month is as follows.